Britain's Labour to ask urgent parliamentary question on Fox bid for Sky

-LONDON (Reuters) - Britain's main opposition Labour Party will ask an urgent question in parliament on Monday about the proposed bid by Rupert Murdoch's Twenty-First Century Fox (FOXA.O) for pay-TV company Sky (SKYB.L), the parliamentary website said.
+LONDON, Dec 12 (Reuters) - Britain's main opposition Labour Party will ask an urgent question in parliament on Monday about the proposed bid by Rupert Murdoch's Twenty-First Century Fox for pay-TV company Sky, the parliamentary website said.

 It did not say what question Kevin Brennan, Labour's culture, media and sport spokesman would pose, but opposition lawmakers say Murdoch's takeover bid must be investigated by competition authorities to make sure the deal does not hand the billionaire too much control over Britain's media.